-The following is a summary description of the startup files for DOS.
-The startup files for Windows and OS/2 are similar.
-The assembler file CSTRT086.ASM contains the first part of the initialization code and the remainder is continued in the file CMAIN086.C.
-It is CMAIN086.C that calls your main routine (main).
+The following is a summary list of the startup files for QNX.

+The assembler file cstart.asm contains the first part of the initialization code and the remainder is continued in the file cmain.c.
+The assembler files, cstart.asm, define the type of memory model and include cstart.asm.
+It is cmain.c that calls your mainline routine (main).